Step-parent adoption

 Who can apply

 The child's parents or anyone with parental responsibility can apply for a court order.
-Other people, like grandparents, can apply for court orders, but they’ll need to get permission from the courts first.
+Other people, like grandparents, can apply for court orders, but they will need to get permission from the courts first.
 You can apply for a single court order, or a number of them, depending on what you’ve been unable to agree on.

 Changing the child's surname